Making History

 Together

-a unique, global and virtual six month programme that explores character development through a journey of hidden history to discover the story of the Jews of Belarus.
+Making History Together is a unique programme that explores character development through a journey of hidden history to discover the story of the Jews of Belarus.
 For children age 12 and 13.

 the programme